Techtonica/curriculum/data-structures/linked-lists.md

 ### Check for Understanding

-Have apprentices summarize linked-lists to each other.
-Ask eachother to take turns trying to name some of the common misconceptions in using linked lists.
+Summarize linked lists to each other.
+Ask each other to take turns trying to name some of the common misconceptions in using linked lists.

-Have apprentices make a doubly-linked list (with matching tests) in pairs/threes, or something else that helps assess their understanding.
+Make a doubly-linked list (with matching tests) in pairs/threes, or something else that helps assess their understanding.

-Help eachother understand how to use Doubly/Multiply/Circularly Linked Lists.
+Help each other understand how to use doubly/multiply/circularly linked lists.

 (http://blog.millermedeiros.com/linked-lists/)